Menu Close

 The next morning, we each rented a bike to explore the area.
 There were about 10 single bikes available and one tandem bike.
 One of the staff members would check that the bike was in good working order before handing it over to you.

-The room rate does not include breakfast, but you could request for one at RM5 per set.
+The room rate does not include breakfast, at an additional fee.
 This has to be booked the day before, latest by 9 p.m.

 Padi Box also offers a BBQ package (to be booked in advance), which includes a barbecue pit, grill surface netting, fire starters, 3 kilograms of charcoal, free drinks and dipping sauce, and raw ingredients such as chicken wings, fillets, sausages, meatballs, seafood, corn on the cob, and other vegetables.
 Please refer to their website for more details.

-As previously mentioned, they have a bus cafe (N16 Cafe) right outside the main gate, but it was unfortunately not open during our visit — we’re not sure if this was because it was a weekday or because of the pandemic.
+As previously mentioned, they have a bus cafe (N16 Cafe) right outside the main gate, but it was unfortunately not open during our visit.

 If you have your own transport, you could go to the nearby Sekinchan town for more food options.
 Otherwise, you can rent a bike to check out local restaurants and the other hotels’ cafes.